cyberbotics/webots-doc/guide/object-cabinet.md

 Derived from [Slot](../reference/slot.md)

-%figure "CabinetHandle model in Webots."
+%figure "A handle for the Cabinet PROTO.
+"

 ![CabinetHandle](images/objects/cabinet/CabinetHandle/model.png)